swift-otel/swift-otel/README.md

 # Swift OTel

-An [OTLP][otlp] backend for Swift Log, Swift Metrics, and Swift Distributed Tracing.
+An [OpenTelemetry Protocol (OTLP)][otlp] backend for Swift Log, Swift Metrics, and Swift Distributed Tracing.

 > Note: This package does not provide an OTel instrumentation API, or general-purpose OTel SDK.